Eurekainc/lollar_can_read/haskell/learn_you_a_haskell.md

 [ a+b | (a,b) <- xs]
 [4,7,6,8,11,4]
 ```
-#TODO: Find out about syntax in the above example

 Should the above pattern match fail it will just move to the next element.